GilianThompson/surfs_up/README.md

 ### Overview
 For this project, Python and SQLAlchemy were used to gather statistics on weather data for the months of June and December in Hawaii from the given dataset in a sqlite file.
 The end goal is to determine wheter or not a surf shop would be a sucessful business idea throughtout the year depending on the history of weather.
-The jupyter notebook file __SurfsUp_Challenge__ is where this code resides.
+The jupyter notebook file __SurfsUp_Challenge.ipynb__ is where this code resides.

 ### Results
 After filtering the dataset to only include the months of June and December, the describe() function was used to produce the following dataframes for each month's recorded temperatures: